Hosting Your Own NuGet Feeds

 - NuGet Gallery: Packages are hosted on an Internet server using the NuGet Gallery Project on GitHub.
 NuGet Gallery provides user management and additional features such as an extensive web UI that allows searching and exploring packages from within the browser, similar to nuget.org.

-There are also several third-party NuGet hosting products that support remote private feeds, including the following:
+There are also several other NuGet hosting products that support remote private feeds, including the following:

 - ProGet from Inedo

 - NuGet Server, a community project from Inedo